COMP1511UNSW/dcc/README.md

     a = {0, 1, 4, 9, 16, 25, 36, 49, 64, 81}
     i = 10

-dcc can alternatively embed code to detect use of uninitialized variables and print a message a novice programmer can hopefully understand.
+dcc also embeds code to detect use of uninitialized variables and print a message a novice programmer can hopefully understand.
 For example:

-    $ dcc --memory uninitialized.c
+    $ dcc uninitialized.c
     $ ./a.out
     uninitialized.c:6 runtime error uninitialized variable used